 There might be several reasons for persistent abdominal pain.
 Most common are bloody stools with pus, diarrhea, new constipation, irritable bowel syndrome (IBS) or even an intestinal muscle cramp.

-Q: What is a Retroflexion/retroflection during a colonoscopy?
+Q: What is a Retroflexion/retroflection?

 Retroflexion or retroflection is used to enhance detection of polyps in the distal rectum, the part of the left colon.
 It depicts a method where the colonoscope bends backward to examine the colon.